 You adore your new-construction home for its clean lines, updated appliances and lack of ghosts.
 But let’s call a spade a spade: It’s lacking in character.
-If DIYing faux crown molding isn’t your style (we feel you, girl), consider these nine clever decorating ideas instead.
+If DIYing faux crown molding isn’t your style (we feel you, girl), consider these eight clever decorating ideas instead.
 All the old-world charm, none of the old-world plumbing problems.

 Paint Walls In A Rich Matte Hue

 There’s a milky, lustrous quality to bold matte paint that both looks super high-end and draws out the texture of the wall beneath.
 (Helpful even if said texture is fresh drywall.)

 First things first: Spring for proper drapes, rods and finials.
 And be sure to buy curtains a tad longer than you’d expect, and hang rods four to six inches above windows to make the room appear grander.

 Time-honored textiles are the absolute easiest way to lend an air of history to your home.
 Consider options like French toile bedding, Chinese chinoiserie drapes and storied Portuguese azulejo tiles for the bathroom.
 Pattern shy?
 Start small with throw pillows and table linens.